-Oshkosh Housing Authority: \$17,000 of the 2010 allocation will be provided to the Authority during the program year for administrative costs relative to a Homebuyer Assistance Program.
+Oshkosh Housing Authority: \$8,500 of the 2011 allocation will be provided to the Authority during the program year for administrative costs relative to the Homebuyer Assistance Program.
 The City anticipates providing additional support to purchasers through the CDBG funded owner-occupied rehabilitation program and for purchase assistance.
-It is anticipated that 8-10 LMI households will participate during the program year.
+It is anticipated that 8-10 LMI households will purchase a home during the program year.

-Neighborhood Improvement Strategic Areas
+Neighborhood Improvement Strategy Areas